Message from Our President

 Musicians of all sorts have done their best to inject a little cheer into the lives of people feeling cooped up with little human contact.
 Orchestras, singing groups and bands have learned how to create virtual concerts that can be shared with friends and neighbours.
 Looking on the positive side, whereas music used to be shared with only those in attendance, it can now be shared with an extended audience around the world.

-So – check this page as Canada Day draws near, watch and listen to the Sidney Concert Band celebrate this wonderful country, even in times of COVID, and share the experience with all your friends and family.
+So – watch and listen to the Sidney Concert Band celebrate this wonderful country, even in times of Covid, and please share the experience with all your friends and family.

 Jim Kingham, President, Sidney Concert Band.